 Manaker: Sure.
 And Sarah Stewart did too.
 You remember that one?
 Baker: Well, that's all part of the game.
 Manaker: It was wonderful.
 Baker: But at least, when we produced large quantities of some of these things, it overcame those restricted sources.
 Manaker: And you could begin to see, yes, the importance of having it.
 Baker: So the whole field could move.
 Manaker: You know it.
 Anybody.
 Every little guy.
 Baker: So I think this set the stage for biotechnology.
 Manaker: Terribly important.
 All of that work.
 Yes.
 Baker: Well, Question Number Seven, you may not have much grasp of how much money went into each area.

 Manaker: The grants and contracts, I never really concerned myself too much.
 I know that the grants people always seemed to feel that something was being taken away from them by the "Contract Program" which was absolutely erroneous.
-And I know that they had as much freedom to get in there and really be contributory, and stuff, in the "Contract or whatever, information that they might have to contribute.
+And I know that they had as much freedom to get in there and really be contributory, and stuff, in the "Contract Program", and there wasn't any opportunity for their stuff to be stolen or disseminated, or whatever, information that they might have to contribute.
 I don't know what they were afraid of.
 But I want to tell you one other thing that was very obvious to me, and that was that there was an awful lot of the money that was in there that funded an awful lot of other little things in other departments and stuff out there.
 It wasn't all going to ardent investigative stuff.
 It often came in departmentally and maybe it supported a little bit here, there, and in other places too.
 So, I think maybe it was a little easier to do that with grants than with contracts.